SideChannelMarvels/Tracer/TraceGraph/README.md

 * Black blocks represent executed instructions.
 * Green blocks represent memory reads.
 * Red blocks represent memory writes.
-* Blue blocks represent memory reads and writes.
+* Yellow blocks represent memory reads and writes.

 There are also vertical orange lines which represent memory space ellipsis.
 Indeed the memory space of a binary is usually too sparse to display in full on the screen, this is why TraceGraph cuts the